Seagate/seagate-tools/performance/PerfLine/README.md

           NumSample: 100
           ObjSize: 4Mb
           EndPoint: http://s3.seagate.com
+          SkipCleanup: true
+          SkipRead: false
+          SkipWrite: false
       - user_action:
           cmd: wait

+**Note : Skip options added as a part of optional parameters.
+In s3benchbenchmark, these options like SkipCleanup, SkipRead and SkipWrite are not a mandatory params**
 ## Workload

 Order of workload definition and multiple iteration of same workload are allowed for benchmarks and workloads sections.